huydx/notes/kadane_algorithm.md

-This interesting algorithm is used for a single problem, is to calculate maximum sum of all subarrays in a provided array, but could be extended in few other variances which have the pattern of "Calculate the global optimized solution of all subarrays"
+This interesting algorithm is used for a single problem, is to calculate maximum sum of all subarrays in a provided array, but could be extended in few other variances which have the pattern of "Calculate the global optimized solution of all subarrays".
+Side note: Kadane is a math professor from CMU, one of the early proponents of Bayesian statistics.

 This video visualized the algorithm to make it easier to understand. https://www.youtube.com/watch?v=86CQq3pKSUw